Phyllo Cup Salad

 - Mix the bean sprouts, enoki mushrooms, spring onion and shredded carrot in a bowl.

-- Top it with the dressing and serve.
+- Top it with the sauce and serve.

 - I used ready made bean sprouts but you may use home sprouted beans.
 Steam them slightly or leave them raw.

-- Add vegetables of your choice to make the salad.
+- Add vegetables, meat, seafood of your choice to make the salad.

-- I leave the dressing a bit thick so that the cups don't become soggy.
+- I leave the sauce a bit thick so that the cups don't become soggy.

-- Use ready made phyllo cups if you get them or alternately use rice paper.
-Don’t bake the rice paper.
+- Use ready made phyllo cups if you get them.
+Can use also ready made thin tart shells.